raxhaxor/Android-Drawable-Maker/README.md

 Util which helps you to make shape drawable programmatically

 - No need to write basic shape drawable, we can do it at runtime using this util.
-- Works also with material component views which do not support set background.
+- Works also with material component views which do not support set background completly.

 ## Example Usage